-Promptly consult with a physician if you are experiencing mild symptoms that are consistent with cardiomyopathy.
+Promptly consult with a physician about treatment if you are experiencing mild symptoms that are consistent with cardiomyopathy.
 In the event that you or someone around you is having difficulty breathing, chest pain that lasts longer than a few minutes, or has lost consciousness, call 9-1-1.

 Tampa General Hospital ranks as a High Performing Hospital for Cardiology & Heart Surgery according to U.S. News & World Report.
 To consult with a cardiologist regarding cardiomyopathy symptoms, use Tampa General Hospital’s online PhysicianFinder.